As the world continues to increasingly rely on digital technology, e-commerce has become an integral part of our daily lives.

 As an SEO specialist myself, I would personally recommend roping the help of someone who has experience in e-commerce SEO to help audit and manage your site as it grows.
 The larger the number of pages becomes, the more likely content duplication will occur.

-1. Website cybersecurity
+4. Website cybersecurity threats

-2. Non-repudiation
+5. Non-repudiation

 Non-repudiation refers to the ability to ensure that a party cannot deny having performed a certain action or transaction.

-3. Customer identity authentication
+6. Customer identity authentication

 Customer identity authentication is the process of verifying the identity of an individual attempting to make a purchase or conduct other types of transactions in an online environment.

-This is typically done through the use of username and password combinations, as well as other methods such as security questions or one-time passcodes sent via email or text message
+This is typically done through the use of username and password combinations, as well as other methods such as security questions or one-time passcodes sent via email or text message.

 Customer identity authentication aims to prevent unauthorized access or fraudulent activity.
 Businesses need to ensure that only the person authorized to make a transaction has access to the account or other sensitive information